 Obtaining a rental vehicle after an accident can be a frustrating and difficult process.
 At Carlson & Burnett, LLP, we will work to make this process less stressful and time consuming for you.

-If you have been injured in a car accident that was not your fault, contact Rich Hitz at Carlson & Burnett, LLP and we will take care of you like a "friend of the family."
+If you have been injured in a car accident that was not your fault, contact Carlson & Burnett at (402) 810-8611 or contact us online to schedule a free consultation and we will take care of you like a "friend of the family."